My Healthy Soils

 Vision

-The My Healthy Soils Project aims to empower residents with the knowledge, skills and tools to transform their urban yards from a carbon source to a carbon sink while creating a cool, healthy and more sustainable living environment.
+The My Healthy Soils Project aims to empower residents with the knowledge, skills and tools to transform their urban yards from carbon sources to carbon sinks while creating a cool, healthy and more sustainable living environment.

 Background